skip to content

 Biography

-Ben is a clinical-academic community nurse.
-He is a Wellcome Post-Doctoral Research Fellow and practices clinically as an Honorary Nurse Consultant in Palliative Care.
+Ben is an internationally recognised clinical academic community nurse.
+He practices clinically as an Honorary Nurse Consultant in Palliative Care.
 Ben is also the Deputy Theme Lead for NIHR ARC East of England’s Palliative and End of Life Care theme.

-Ben was recently announced as one of the 75 nurses and midwives whose work has had an especially significant impact on the NHS since its creation.
+In 2023, Ben was announced as one of the 75 nurses and midwives whose work has had an especially significant impact on the NHS since its creation.
 He was awarded the RCGP & SAPC Outstanding Early Career Researcher in 2024 and the European Association for Palliative Care Early Researcher Award 2023, in recognition of his outstanding contributions to international palliative care and primary care research.
-Ben is a Fellow of the Queen’s Nursing Institute, and an Honorary Associate Professor with the University of Nottingham.
+Ben is a Fellow of the Queen’s Institute of Community Nursing, and an Honorary Associate Professor with the University of Nottingham.

 Research

 Ben leads a programme of interdisciplinary research focused on improving care of the dying at home.
-Ben’s Wellcome post-doctoral interdisciplinary research is investigating the human and system factors involved in the safe, effective and timely use of injectable symptom control medications.
+Ben’s Wellcome Early Career Award research is investigating the human and system factors involved in the safe, effective and timely use of injectable symptom control medications.
 This research draws on social science, engineering design and patient safety disciplines.
-Ben is also researching general practice and community nursing provision of palliative care, and end-of-life decision-making.
+Ben is also researching the provision of person-centred end-of-life care in increasingly resource constrained community healthcare systems.

-Ben works with colleagues across the UK to translate research findings into clinical practice and build community nurse research capacity.
-He co-founded and leads the UK-wide QNI Community Nursing Research Forum, with over 980 members to date.
-Ben is supporting several early-career researchers and is passionate about the value of interdisciplinary research and public engagement.
+Ben works with colleagues across the UK to translate research findings into clinical practice and build research capacity in community healthcare.
+He co-founded and leads the UK-wide QNI Community Nursing Research Forum, with over 1000 community nurse members to date.
+Ben is supporting several early-career researchers, across disciplines, and is passionate about the value of interdisciplinary research and public engagement.

 Publications